 When trying to localize content in-house, it’s easy to lose sight of the primary goal: create a seamless end-user experience.
 However, a localization expert will look at the project from the client’s use-case perspective.
 It’s not just about making the software work; it’s also about allowing it to reach its full potential in a given market.

-That starts by having an established process in place.
-As a localization provider is committed to adapting software for various markets, they’re going to have specific steps in place and a platform for managing the content they receive.
+That starts by having an established software localization process in place.
+As a localization provider is committed to adapting software for various markets, they will have specific steps in place and a platform for managing the content they receive.
 This structure creates standardization that ensures predictable results regardless of the region.
-As the software grows and changes, the creator can continue to rely on the existing framework as integrations manage subsequent updates, and high-tech platform technology can easily scale.
+As the software grows and changes, the creator can rely on the existing framework as integrations manage subsequent updates, and high-tech platform technology can easily scale.
 That saves time, effort, and money.